thewebmasterp/config-modules/README.md

 Take a static i3wm config file.
-You open it, change a bunch of variables, save it, reload your config and this has changed your color theme.
+You open it, change a bunch of variables, save it, reload your config and this has changed your color theme.🥱

 What if you could simply predefine little files (called modules), each containing the same variables holding different colors and then easily switch between those modules, concatenated to your i3wm config?
 Or even turn whole parts of your config into individual modules that you can apply by choice.
-This is where config-modules comes into play!
+This is where config-modules comes into play!😃

 Here's what I used it for: ![](./demonstration.gif)